Analytic density of states of two-dimensional Chern insulator: Introduction

+To fill in this gap, in this article we derive analytical formulae of the DOS in terms ofspecial functions known as complete elliptic integrals, which mathematical properties are defined and tabulated \cite{abramowitz}.
+We discuss details of the derivation and basic properties of the DOS when the relevant model parameter,a mass term controlling the topology, is varied.Our results are exact, analytic and free of any numerical inaccuracy.
+They allow for a complete and comprehensive understanding of the physics (thermodynamics, dc transport, cf. STM current, or spectral properties) of the QWZ model, which up to now was mostly investigated from the point of view of topological properties.
+Since the QWZ model plays so important role in the field, the necessity of its holistic understanding cannot be overestimated.

 The DOS, denoted here by $\rho(\Omega)$, counts the number of states in a vicinity of a particular value of energy $\Omega$, i.e. $dN=\rho(\Omega) d\Omega$.
-It can be obtained from the Green's function.
+It can be obtained from thesingle-particle Green's function(resolvent).
 Analytic derivation of the DOS, even for two-dimensional (2D) systems, is typically a challange and thus there are very few known analytical results.
 One of the first example was obtained in 1953 by Hobson and Nierenberg \cite{Hobson}.
 It is an analytical expression for the DOS of graphene with the nearest-neighbor hopping and represented by the complete elliptical integrals.
 The consequent derivation of this result is presented in \cite{Ovchynnikov}.
 The DOS for some others 2D latices are also obtained analytically \cite{Kogan}.
 In particular, it can be done for square, triangular, honeycomb, Kagome, and Lieb lattices.
-In this paper the DOS is analytically derived for the QWZ Hamiltonian modeling a Chern insulator on the square lattice.
+In this paper the DOS is analytically derived for the QWZtwo-band Hamiltonian modeling a Chern insulator on the square lattice.
+In contrast to earlier examples, our analytic DOS depends explicitly on a mass parameter, which allows to change the topology of the sytem.
+In fact, we derived a whole family of DOS in exact, analytic forms for this two-band QWZ system in two dimensions.
+For three dimensional tight-binding models the densities of states in analytic forms were determined for a simple cubic lattice, a body center lattice, and for a face centered lattice \cite{Jelitto68,Sakaji02,Hijjawi04}.

+Knowledge of the DOS in analytic form is invaluable in further investigation of physical properties of tight-binding model.
+Such analytic form allows for a precise determination of van Hove singularity positions and their types inside the DOS.
+And, as a result, it helps to achieve high accuracy when integrals involving the DOS are performed numerically.